tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   - ### Quest Types

+    - **Martial Arts Quests**
+      - Tasks centered around learning, mastering, or uncovering secrets of various Gōngfu styles, often involving legendary masters or lost manuals.

     - **Historical Quests**
       - These missions delve into the rich history of the Silk Road and ancient China, allowing players to participate in or uncover historical events.

     - **Cultural Exploration**
       - Quests that introduce players to customs, traditions, and cultural practices of various regions along the Silk Road.

-    - **NPC Storylines**
-      - Personal narratives of NPCs, revealing their backgrounds, motivations, and conflicts, which players influence through their choices.

     - **Philosophical Journeys**
       - Missions that explore various schools of thought, including Buddhism, Daoism, and Confucianism, challenging players to contemplate moral dilemmas and philosophical questions.

-    - **Martial Arts Quests**
-      - Tasks centered around learning, mastering, or uncovering secrets of various Gōngfu styles, often involving legendary masters or lost manuals.

     - **Strategic Missions**
       - Quests inspired by Sun Tzu's "Art of War," requiring players to apply strategic thinking in both combat and non-combat situations.

     - **Current Events**
       - Missions that reflect the ongoing political, economic, or social issues in different regions of the game world.

+    - **NPC Storylines**
+      - Personal narratives of NPCs, revealing their backgrounds, motivations, and conflicts, which players influence through their choices.

+    - **Pet Quests**
+      - Quests that involve the capture, training, and use of pets, such as Móguǐ (魔鬼).

+    - **Mount Quests**
+      - Quests that involve the capture, training, and use of mounts, such as dragons.

     - **Main Story Quests**
       - These quests drive the primary narrative of the game, involving key characters, significant events, and pivotal plot points.
 They are the backbone of the game's story, introducing players to major locations, conflicts, and characters.
 Each region of the game world has its own set of main quests, which guide players through new areas and immerse them in the central conflict.
 Main story quests typically follow a linear or semi-linear progression, requiring completion of one set to unlock the next, ensuring a cohesive and immersive storyline.